snuspl/parallax/doc/parallax_api.md

 ## parallel_run

-`parallel_run` transforms the `single_gpu_graph` in the distributed environment specified in the `resource_info` file with a specific communication method.
+`parallel_run` transforms the `single_gpu_graph` for the distributed environment specified in the `resource_info` file with a specific communication method.
 This is either MPI, PS or HYBRID style communication.
 Then, it returns the `session` for running the transformed graph with `num_workers`, `worker_id` and `num_replicas_per_worker`
 ``` shell
 def parallel_run(single_gpu_graph, resource_info,
                  sync=True, parallax_config=None)
 ```
-* Return
-  * session : Session similiar with TensorFlow session for running the graph of distributed version.
-  * num_workers : The total number of workers.
-  * worker_id : The worker id of the current process.
-  * num_replicas_per_worker: The number of replicas in a worker.
-The value is always one for MPI and HYBRID.

 * Args
   * single_gpu_graph: A complete TensorFlow graph that can run on a single device.
   * resource_info: A file which contains resource information.
   * sync: The training method(synchronous/asynchronous). `True` is the default.
   * [parallax_config](#parallaxconfig): The minor configuration for executing Parallax.

+* Returns
+  * session : Session, which is similiar to TensorFlow session, for running the graph of distributed version.
+  * num_workers : The total number of workers.
+  * worker_id : The worker id of the current process.
+  * num_replicas_per_worker: The number of replicas in a worker.
+The value is always one for MPI and HYBRID.

 ### Graph Execution
 The returned `session` from `parallel_run` is almost similiar with session in TensorFlow.
 You can feed and fetch values using operations/tensors or their names in the `single_gpu_graph`.
-However, the feed and fecth arguments are internally converted for distributed graph.
+However, the feed and fetch arguments are internally converted for distributed graph.
 For example, if you fetch `x` operation in the `single_gpu_graph`, the returned results will be a list of all the `x` operations in the worker.
-The length of the list is always same as the `num_replicas_per_worker`.
+The length of the list is always the same as the `num_replicas_per_worker`.
 Feeding is similiar with fetching so that you must pass a list with values as many as `num_replicas_per_worker`.

 Example (assume `num_replicas_per_worker` is 3)
 ```shell